-Northern Outdoors opens for the 2021 summer season on April 30th at 2pm, with the first Kennebec River trip taking off on May 1st!
-The first Dead River trip is May 8th, with the Penobscot River starting May 29th.
+Northern Outdoors opens for the 2021 summer season on May 7th at 2pm, with the first Dead River trip on May 8th, first Kennebec trip on May 9th, and the Penobscot River starting May 29th.
 Whitewater rafting, hiking, biking, fishing, ATVing, and relaxing– do it all at our adventure resort in The Forks, Maine.Read more →

 WHITE WATER RAFTING MAINE’S DEAD RIVER

 Of Maine’s three rivers the Dead River is the only one with a limited dam release schedule: only 8 Dead River rafting trips per season!
 The Dead River has the most continuous white water in New England, and a few of the releases are HUGE WHITEWATER!
 Dead River release updates, trip reviews, and photos below.
 Also see: Dead River Whitewater Rafting info.
 Post your Dead River rafting photos on Instagram with #NorthernOutdoors to be featured in our taproom.

 It’s the final Dead River release of the year.
 The river will be running at 6000 cubic feet per second.
 The guides’ excitement is palpable — October may just be the most spectacular time on the river.Read more →